A Digital Nomad Guide to Bishkek

 Living in Bishkek is very affordable as it is still developing, so you can eat and live for a very small cost.
 However, with this comes a lack of facilities, but if you can live with that, then Bishkek is a great place to be.

-Places to Work in Bishkek
+Work in Bishkek

 Bishkek is an up-and-coming city for digital nomads, and there are a surprising amount of coworking spaces popping up across the city.
 This is no surprise as Bishkek is located in the heart of central Asia and has been attracting tourists for many years.
 This alternative destination is becoming more tourist and digital nomad friendly as the years go on, and I have seen this change in the time between my visits.
 There are many business centers and corporate offices to rent, but there are also lots of Coworking spaces.